agvxov/bashtutor/README.md

 + `CYAN`

-**NOTE:** WHITE and BLACK are purposefully not provided to discourage the usage of colors which may be hard to see depending on the underlying terminal's settings.
+**NOTE:** WHITE and BLACK are purposefully not provided to discourage the usage of colors which could be hard to see depending on the underlying terminal.